maxitg/SetReplace/Documentation/Generators/README.md

 parameters.

 [`GenerateMultihistory`](GenerateMultihistory.md) is the universal generator.
-It can generate everything that the specialized `GenerateSingleHistory` and `GenerateFullMultihistory` can produce.
+It can generate everything that the specialized `GenerateSingleHistory` and `GenerateAllHistories` can produce.
 However, it is more verbose, which can make the code harder to read.

 * Introspection: